-Sensory

-Nursing students must be able to accurately observe both close at hand and at a distance to learn skills and to gather data.
+Sensory Nursing students must be able to accurately observe both close at hand and at a distance to learn skills and to gather data.
 Students must possess functional use of the senses that permit such observation.

+Visual:

-Visual: Visual acuity sufficient to: See objects up to 20 inches away (e.g., Observe changes in skin condition information on a computer screen, skin including distinguishing change in skin integrity, breathing patterns (including conditions) absence of respiratory movement) and color See objects up to 20 feet away (e.g., client intensity such as the ability to identify in a room) cyanosis See objects more than 20 feet away (e.g., Identification of allergic responses such as client at end of hall) skin rashes Use depth perception Access patient information on computer Use peripheral vision screens Distinguish color (e.g. color codes on Read very fine print on medication labels, supplies, charts, bed) monitor strips, equipment calibrations Distinguish color intensity (e.g. flushed Draw up correct quantity of medication into skins, skin paleness) syringe Hearing: Hearing acuity sufficient to: Hear normal speaking level sounds (e.g. Assess changes in heart, breath, abdominal, vascular sounds person-to-person report) Hear faint voices Take blood pressure Hear faint body sounds (e.g. blood pressure sounds, assessment placement of tubes) Hear in situations when not able to see lips (e.g., when masks are used) Hear auditory alarms (e.g. monitors, fire alarms, call bells)
+- See objects up to 20 inches away (e.g., information on a computer screen, skin conditions) - See objects up to 20 feet away (e.g., client in a room) - See objects more than 20 feet away (e.g., client at end of hall) - Use depth perception - Use peripheral vision - Distinguish color (e.g. color codes on supplies, charts, bed) - Distinguish color intensity (e.g. flushed skins, skin paleness)

+Visual acuity sufficient to: